alireza-saberi/applied-machine-learning-COMP-598-mini-project1/README.md

 <h>Applied_ML-COMP-598</h>
 ===================

-<p>It is a repository for Mini-project #1 database, source codes, and report of  of <a href="http://cs.mcgill.ca/~jpineau/comp598/" target="_blank">COMP-598 "Topics in Computer Science: Applied Machine Learning"</a>
+<p style="text-align:justify">It is a repository for Mini-project #1 database, source codes, and report of  of <a href="http://cs.mcgill.ca/~jpineau/comp598/" target="_blank">COMP-598 "Topics in Computer Science: Applied Machine Learning"</a>
 presented by professor <a href="mcgill" target="_blank">Joelle Pineau</a>  at McGill university. </p>

 <p>You can find and download or even fork!:D the followings: